 Welcome to the website of the composer, pianist, transcriptionist, and educator Brian Buch.

 As a pianist, Brian is constantly in demand and frequently performs classical and jazz music throughout the country.
-He has performed for elite circles in major cities around the country and for notable figures such as Secretary of State John Kerry, news anchor Chris Matthews, Governer Deval Patrick, mayor of Boston Marty Walsh, and senator Ed Markey.
+He has performed for elite circles in major cities around the country and for notable figures such as Secretary of State John Kerry, news anchor Chris Matthews, Governor of Massachusetts Deval Patrick, Mayor of Boston Martin Walsh, and Senator Ed Markey.
 He is active in premiering new works both as a soloist and participant in chamber ensembles.
 Brian frequently conducts and works with groups focused on contemporary music.

-Many of Brian’s compositions have received national and international recognition, including two second place prizes and a first prize from the MTNA Young Artist Composition Competitions, two Honorable Mentions from the International Robert Helps Composition Competitions and one from the Second International Lepo Sumera Composition Competition in Tallinn, Estonia, a finalist prize in the 2007 Queen Elisabeth Composition Competition in Brussels, a finalist in the 4th International Haifa Composers Composition Competition in Haifa, Israel, a recipient of the 2009/2010 Wainwright Prize, a winner of the Boston University Soloists Composition Competition, recipient of numerous ASCAP Plus awards, and a finalist in the Second International Competition for Young Composers named after Nicolay Myaskovsky at the Moscow Conservatory.
+Many of Brian’s compositions have received national and international recognition, including two second place prizes and a first prize from the MTNA Young Artist Composition Competitions, two Honorable Mentions from the International Robert Helps Composition Competitions and one from the Second International Lepo Sumera Composition Competition in Tallinn, Estonia, a finalist prize in the 2007 Queen Elisabeth Composition Competition in Brussels, a finalist in the 4th International Haifa Composers Composition Competition in Haifa, Israel, a recipient of the 2009/2010 Wainwright Prize, a winner of the Boston University Soloists Composition Competition, recipient of numerous ASCAP Plus awards, admission for the UpBeat Ensemble in Milna Croatia, and a finalist award in the Second International Competition for Young Composers named after Nicolay Myaskovsky at the Moscow Conservatory.
 Brian has collaborated and recieved commissions from ALEA III, Xanthos Ensemble, JACK Quartet, Balletik Duo, RUSQuartet, New England String Quartet, Yevgeny Kutik, and the Grammy Award winning ensemble Orchestra of Our Time.
-His music has been broadcast on WGBH, WHRB Harvard, and Italy’s Radio Taukay online radio for contemporary music.
+His music has been released by record label Marquis Classics and broadcast on NPR, All Things Considered with Robert Siegel, New England Public Radio, WGBH, WHRB Harvard, Russian Television Network of America (RTN), and Italy’s Radio Taukay online radio for contemporary music.

 "...He wept, laughed, sighed, his gaze was tender, soft or furious: a woman swooning with grief, a poor wretch abandoned in the depth of his despair, a temple rising into view, birds falling silent at eventide, waters murmuring...
 'Now that is what you call music and a musician"